CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/deployment/README.md

 ### Local K8s Cluster Setup
 #### Prerequisites
 1. Ensure [minikube](https://minikube.sigs.k8s.io/docs/start/), [helm](https://helm.sh/) and [kustomize](https://kustomize.io/) are installed on your local machine.
+1. Ensure PostgreSQL, MongoDB and Redis are installed on your local machine.
+Start these services.

 #### Setup minikube and build Docker containers
 1. Start minikube (e.g. `minikube start`).
 1. Run `eval $(minikube docker-env)` to set the environment .variables for the Docker daemon to run inside the Minikube cluster.
 1. In the same terminal, build the docker images locally (e.g. `docker compose build`).
+    > The **teaching team** can skip this step while deploying locally - the images will be pulled automatically when running the steps under the `Deploy microservices` section below

 #### Install ingress-nginx
 1. Install ingress-nginx via Helm on the minikube cluster.